Gut Bacteria and Weight Loss Resistance

 I generally find that those suffering from weight loss resistance have one or more of the five most common causes of IBS.
 Once we identify and treat the root cause, then a healthy diet and appropriate exercise program is generally all they need to lose the excess weight that they have been struggling with.

 So, if you’re embarking on a new year’s resolution to lose weight but are worried that gut dysfunction could derail your plans, get in touch and let’s sort you out.
-I offer a free 15 minute pre-consultation call if you want to learn more about how functional lab testing and online consultations work and how I can help – so book in a call HERE.
+Healing the gut is a journey.
+If you are ready to begin yours, please head to the Work With Us page to learn more about how we work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.